LeeWannacott/MYS-Mark-Your-Spreadsheet/README.md

 If you want a hands on demonstration of how the program works you can load the files in the "Example files" folder.

 First step is clicking the hyperlink "MYS-V5.exe", downloading the exe file and double clicking to run the executable.
-Note: Windows may ask if you want to run the exe.
+Windows may ask if you want to run the exe.

 You can click on the following images to make them bigger: